baruchel/vim-notebook/README.md

     :NotebookEmergencyRestart

+which should still close the process in a clean way by killing the process feeding the standard input of the interpreter rather than by killing the interpreter directly.

 By default the plugin uses `/bin/sh` as an internal process; it is known to work also with `bash`.
 You may set this with: